Last modified: 2002-01-18 by

-The flag of the Minister/Secretary of State of the Overseas France is a square flag derived from the flag used by the Governor-Generals in the former colonial empire which was almost similar (same ratio and design): the only difference is that the Tricolore in canton was then the French naval ensign (blue 30 / white 33 / red 37), while it is today a Tricolore with equal stripes.
+The honour mark of the Minister/Secretary of State for the Overseas Departments and Territories has a ratio is 1/1 (square).
+This flag derives from the honour mark of the governor-generals in the former colonial empire which was almost similar (same ratio and composition): the only difference was that the Tricolore in canton was then the French naval ensign (blue 30 / white 33 / red 37), while it is today a Tricolore with equal stripes.